 What you need before you start

 - A Bloom API key.
 Create one and keep it nearby — you’ll paste it into your tool’s credential vault.
+App integrations can use Bloom OAuth instead.

 - A brand session ID.
 Every image you generate is scoped to a brand: